CommonGateway/CoreBundle/docs/features/mapping.md

 ## Sub mappings

 In some cases you might want to make use of mappings that you have created before with the mapping you are currently defining.
-Common cases include mapping an array of sub objects or dividing your mapping into smaller files for stability and maintanance purposes.
+Common cases include mapping an array of sub objects or dividing your mapping into smaller files for stability and maintenance purposes.

 To do this you can access the mapping service from within a mapping trough twig like: